htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 time, that is, if the deferral time is in the past, the job is evicted from the execution machine and put on hold in the queue.

-The specification of a deferral time does not interfere with HTCondor’s behavior.
+The specification of a deferral time does not interfere with HTCondor's behavior.
 For example, if a job is waiting to begin execution when a *condor\_hold* command is issued, the job is removed from the execution machine and is put on hold.
 If a job is waiting to begin execution when